 Prototype product development is a stage in the creation of a new product.
 An idea is the starting point for a new product.
-The concept is to make a detailed statement that can either be written or merely spoken.
+The concept is to make a statement that is in detail writing or we can merely speak.

-The notion is evolved into a product concept that contains the product’s consumer benefits and features.
+The notion evolves into a product concept that contains the product’s consumer benefits and features.

-A prototype, functional model, or preliminary form of the product, is created to test size, fit, and possible merchandising.
-The prototype gets refined into the final product after multiple revisions.
+A prototype, functional model, or preliminary form of the product helps to test size, fit, and possible merchandising.
+The prototype becomes the final product after multiple revisions.

 Prototypes come in a variety of shapes and sizes.
 The first stage prototype is frequently used to validate the contents’ form and fit, as well as to establish the production methods and techniques required to manufacture the product.
 This can range from $500 to $1500.

 The pre-production prototype is the next step, and it is, for all intents and purposes, the final version of the product.

 In every manner, from how its manufactured to its appearance, packaging, and instructions, it should be identical to the end product.

 This final-stage prototype is often expensive to produce – far more expensive than the real unit cost once the device is in full production—but it is often well worth the extra cost.